 How a Business Crisis is an Opportunity

 Businesses and their employees have to watch out for both broad socioeconomic crises and localized crises within a business or industry.
-For instance, during the booming economy of the 1920s, Ford dominated the growing car market with its revolutionary low-cost Model T. This forced General Motors to try new creative approaches in sales and design, preparing them for the future.
+During the booming economy of the 1920s, Ford dominated the growing car market with its revolutionary low-cost Model T. This forced General Motors to try new creative approaches in sales and design, preparing them for the future.
 The 1930s Great Depression still hurt General Motors but it almost destroyed Ford.
 While General Motors had been busy innovating to deal with a mini-crisis of its own, Ford was complacent until it was almost too late.
 (Alfred P. Sloan: Critical Evaluations in Business and Management)

 If you run a business and see signs of your company or the economy falling apart, don’t just wait for things to get worse.
 Play defense with offense.
 Take the signs of crisis as an opportunity to get ahead of the game.
 A crisis is a moment to dislodge stale ideas and old processes and to question the foundations of your business.
 In Japan, some companies use a crisis as an opportunity to drastically reform their business, with some managers cutting teams by half to break them out of stale work routines.
 (When Lean Enterprises Collide: Competing Through Confrontation)

 If you’re an employee in a business that’s in crisis, remember that the most valuable people will make it through.
 Crisis is the moment to suggest changes to practices that you’ve always known are inefficient but everyone else considered good enough.
-It is a time to force out your most creative and innovative work, to take that stress and put it to use instead of fretting.
+It’s a time to force out your most creative and innovative work, to take that stress and put it to use instead of fretting.
 Make yourself indispensable.

 When treated as an opportunity, the crisis is the moment when all those old intractable problems can finally get solved, not through incrementalism but through the forced compromise and creativity of new circumstances.
 A crisis sets up a new and better future, as long as you don’t let it drown you in despair before you get there.